rvennam/kube-code-camp/exercise-0/README.md

 2. You will be added to the **1717629** Lab account and granted access to a cluster.
 Note the name of your cluster.
 It will be something like: `ikslab-01`
 3. Refresh your [IBM Cloud Dashboard](https://cloud.ibm.com)
-4. Switch to the **IBM** account by clicking on the account selection drop down in the top nav bar.
+4. Switch to the **1717629** account by clicking on the account selection drop down in the top nav bar.
 5. Click on **Clusters** in the Resource Summary tile.

     ![](../README_images/kubernetesResources.png)